 32. Hike to Ancient Thera ruins

-- How To Get To Ancient Thera: see the instructions above!
-Best way is to go through the parking lot at Kamari.
-There are no local buses that can take you there but these guys have tours you can take.
+- How to Get to Ancient Thera: See the instructions above!
+The best way is to go through the parking lot at Kamari.
+There are no local buses that can take you there, but these guys have tours you can take.

 - Ancient Thera ruins on Google Maps